-Unless otherwise agreed, DKCO reserves the right to use Your name and a brief summary of the commission, in offers to other clients and in information given to legal catalogues and databases.
+Unless otherwise agreed, DKCO reserves the right to use Your name and a brief summary of the commission, in offers to other clients and in information given to legal catalogues, databases and webpages.
 In transactions and similar commissions, You accept that DKCO may publish when the transaction/commission has become publicly known and inform about DKCO acting as Your legal counsel in the commission in its marketing material or on its website.
 Information about the transaction only contains information that is already publicly known.
 If DKCO has any reason to believe that You may react negatively to such publication, DKCO will obtain Your prior consent.

 Documentation and copyright

 DKCO’s documentation is both physical and digital.
 When a document is received by DKCO, it is digitized and stored in our digital database.

 Documents in original, and documents that can not be stored electronically due to law or other regulation, will be stored physically and will be returned to the client when the commission is completed, has ended or when otherwise necessary.
 Unless otherwise agreed, DKCO will send all original documents to You when the commission has been completed.
 DKCO will retain copies of the documents for its own filing.